In focus: Driving digital participation

 Our ambition: increase KPI

-Additionally, the Community Investment ESG KPI makes an important contribution to the Sustainable Development Goals 2019, more than 24 million euros of the community investments have contributed to the SDG 4 (quality education)..
+Additionally, the Community Investment ESG KPI makes an important contribution to the Sustainable Development Goals 2020, about 67 million euros of the community investments have contributed to the SDG 4 (quality education)..
 In

 The report comprises a set of three KPIs for calculating the impact of our social commitment.
 In addition to the Community Investment ESG KPI, we report the Beneficiaries and the Media Literacy ESG KPI here.
 Our activities are based on the methods employed by the London Benchmarking Group (LBG), which incorporate the aspects, "input," "output" and "impact".